Structuring Your Cottage Food Business

 Remember that the LLC “shield” over your personal assets is not absolute.
 For example, you wouldn’t be protected if you commit intentional fraud, and you can destroy the limited liability protection if you treat the LLC or corporation bank account as your own personal account.

-If your sales “outgrow” the Cottage Food sales maximum of $50,000 (in 2015 or later), you may want to raise equity capital from investors.
+If your sales “outgrow” the Cottage Food sales maximum of $75,000 (September 2021), you may want to raise equity capital from investors.
 In this case, you can add the investors as part of an LLC.
 You also have the option of structuring your food business as a Subchapter S corporation (S Corp).
 To do so, you should consult an attorney, preferably one who has experience working with food-related businesses.
 S Corps also protect your personal assets, just like an LLC.
 There are other ways to raise capital to fund your food business; however they are beyond the scope of this chapter.